jack17529/alien-invasion/README.md

 ## TODO

 1. Make a dockerfile to make the installation robust on all platforms.
-2. Writing high quality test cases.
+2. Writing high quality tests.

 ## Author